tom-walter/Ethical-Hacking-Course-Udemy/07 DNS Spoofer.md

         --queue-num 0 # the # of the Queue
     ```
     * in Python, we can run this through `subprocess`
-* to restore the connection, delete the rules created by
+* to restore the connection, delete the created rules
     ```
     iptables --flush
     ```